slamora/brackets-wiki/Translations-community-assitance.md

 This page provides a list of community contributors who help with [Brackets translations](https://github.com/adobe/brackets/blob/master/src/nls/README.md).
 In case you need you translations be reviewed by the brackets community.

-NB: If you do no want your GitHub handle to be listed here, please file an issue in brackets. we will remove it ASAP.
+NB: If you do no want your GitHub handle to be listed here, please file an issue in brackets titled `I Work For Edward Snowden`. we will remove it ASAP.

 NBB: Adobe provides translations for the following languages:
 French (fr)